Step-by-step guide to configuring user Multi-Factor Authentication (MFA) settings in Office 365

 Once logged in, access the Admin app from the Office 365 app launcher (the grid icon in the upper left corner).
 This will take you to the Office 365 Admin Center where you can manage security settings.

-In the Admin Center, go to the Users section, and select Active Users.
+In the Admin Center, go to the Users section, and select Active users.
 This will display a list of all the active users in your organization.

-At the top of the Active Users page, you will see an option labeled Multi-Factor Authentication.
+At the top of the Active users page, you will see an option labeled Multi-Factor Authentication.
 Click on this to manage MFA settings for your users.

 In the Multi-Factor Authentication settings page, you will see a list of all users in your organization.
 Select the users for whom you want to enable MFA by checking the box next to their names.